-The amendments are not expected to have a material impact on the Group's consolidated financial statements.
+The amendments had no impact on the Group's consolidated financial statements.

-4.3 Amendments to IAS 1: Classification of Liabilities as Current or Non-current
+5.3 Amendments to IAS 1: Classification of Liabilities as Current or Non-current

 In January 2020 and October 2022, the IASB issued amendments to paragraphs 69 to 76 of IAS 1 to specify the requirements for classifying liabilities as current or non-current.
 The amendments clarify: